EPA’s Local Government Advisory Committee Adopts Infrastructure Recommendations | US EPA

 EPA’s Local Government Advisory Committee Adopts Infrastructure Recommendations

-WASHINGTON (Feb.
-17, 2022) – Today, EPA’s Local Government Advisory Committee (LGAC) adopted recommendations to present to U.S. Environmental Protection Agency (EPA) Administrator Michael S. Regan on the agency’s implementation of the Bipartisan Infrastructure Law.
+CHICAGO (Feb.
+23, 2022) –EPA’s Local Government Advisory Committee (LGAC) has adopted recommendations to present to U.S. Environmental Protection Agency (EPA) Administrator Michael S. Regan on the agency’s implementation of the Bipartisan Infrastructure Law.
 The committee was asked for input on how to implement the historic infrastructure investments in a way that achieves the Administration’s climate and environmental justice goals and meets the needs of local governments.

 “EPA is committed to maximizing the impact of this historic investment in communities across the country to cut pollution where it’s needed most, improve climate resilience, and create good-paying jobs,” said EPA Administrator Michael S. Regan.
 “To achieve this vision, we must depend on the wisdom and expertise of our local, state, Tribal, and territorial partners.
 I thank the members of the LGAC for providing their thoughtful and meaningful input as EPA takes our next steps to deploy these transformational resources.”